 What sparked your passion for science?

-I always enjoyed science at school, particularly biology, but at that point I didn’t really realize it was something you could do as a career.
-I studied biology at university but wasn’t sure what I wanted to do afterwards.
+I always enjoyed science at school, particularly biology, but at that point I didn’t realize it was something you could do as a career.
+I went on to study biology at university but wasn’t sure what I wanted to do afterwards.
 I was always interested in the translational aspect of biology and the potential for research to directly benefit patients, so I started to investigate how to move in that direction.
 I got in touch with a group leader at Barts and The London School of Medicine and Dentistry, who offered me an opportunity to brush up on my lab skills while I applied for PhD positions.
 As luck would have it a PhD position opened up in his lab which I applied for and was accepted for the position!

 Can you tell us about your role at ProQR?